 Per NASA, “With Artemis missions, NASA will land the first woman and first person of color on the Moon, using innovative technologies to explore more of the lunar surface than ever before.”
 NASA hopes to “collaborate with commercial and international partners and establish the first long-term presence on the Moon…and use what we learn…to take the next giant leap: sending the first astronauts to Mars”.
 Another intention for Artemis to go back to the moon is to motivate a new generation of potential explorers NASA has dubbed, “The Artemis Generation”.

-Atlantic Hydraulic Systems is proud to serve their part in the historic Artemis program, and excited to add their 38 years of experience to the project.
+Atlantic Hydraulic Systems is proud to serve its part in the historic Artemis program and is excited to add its 38 years of experience to the project.
 Atlantic is also excited to name an incredible talent like Christina Chapman, during National Women’s Month, to lead their contribution to NASA’s effort to return to the moon and explore the far reaches of space.

 About Atlantic Hydraulic Systems